 Section 20-15 of the Illinois Clean Energy Jobs and Justice Fund Act creates the Clean Energy Jobs and Justice Fund, a nonprofit corporation.
-The Fund "has authority to pursue a broad range of financial products and services" that "foster the development and commercialization of clean energy projects, including projects serving low-income, environmental justice, and BIPOC communities, and support project development by MBE and other contractors of color."
-The board of the Fund is instructed to consider a number of investment initiatives, many of which could affect ILSFA, including "a solar lease, power-purchase agreement, or loan-to-own product specifically designed to complement and grow the Illinois Solar for All Program."
+The Fund "has authority to pursue a broad range of financial products and services"5 that "foster the development and commercialization of clean energy projects, including projects serving low-income, environmental justice, and BIPOC communities, and support project development by MBE and other contractors of color."6 The board of the Fund is instructed to consider a number of investment initiatives, many of which could affect ILSFA, including "a solar lease, power-purchase agreement, or loan-to-own product specifically designed to complement and grow the Illinois Solar for All Program."
 The Program Administrator will work with the IPA and the board of the Clean Energy Jobs and Justice Fund to facilitate integration across the programs and provide information to Approved Vendors.
+As of April 2024, the Clean Energy Jobs and Justice Fund Board was still in preparation building core staffing and establishing funding mechanisms, and moving toward implementation, but a definitive rollout date is not yet announced.